justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/setting-up-clustering-in-dxp-cloud.md

 ## Add Clustering Portal Properties

-By default, no extra portal properties are needed to enable clustering in DXP Cloud.
+By default, no additional portal properties are required to enable clustering in DXP Cloud.
 The necessary configuration to set up clustering will already be copied to a `portal-clu.properties` and `unicast.xml` files in the Docker image when the Liferay DXP service starts up.

-However, if additional portal properties for clustering are needed, then they can still be added into the repository.
+However, if additional portal properties for clustering are desired, the properties may still be added to the repository.
 You can override the clustering-specific portal properties by adding them into the `portal-clu.properties` file within the `config` folder appropriate to the chosen environment.
-See [Configuring the Liferay DXP Service](./04-configuring-the-liferay-dxp-service.md) for more information.
+See [Configuring the Liferay DXP Service](./configuring-the-liferay-dxp-service.md) for more information.

 ## Deploy and Verify